WoWAnalyzer/WoWAnalyzer/src/Parser/Paladin/Holy/Modules/Talents/DevotionAuraDamageReduction.md

 The issue with the *equal share* approach is that if you look closely at damage reduction effects, you'll find that most aren't that similar and so giving every DR an equal share would be incorrect.

 The most extreme example of this is static DR such as Armor or Versatility versus a short duration or optional DR such as Divine Protection or Devotion Aura.
 Both Armor and Versatility have a 100% uptime and are (mostly) non-variable.
-On the other hand Divine Protection can be timed to be active at the exact right moment, or not at all, and Devotion Aura can be replaced with the other talents in the row; Aura of Mercy and Aura of Sacrifice.
+On the other hand Divine Protection can be timed to be active at the exact right moment, or not at all, and Devotion Aura can be replaced with the other talents in the row; Aura of Mercy or Aura of Sacrifice.

 It would be reasonable to assume the damage would have been reduced by the Armor and Versatility DR regardless of there being other DRs active as well.
 Because of that they should get the full DR value and the remaining damage reduction effects should base their damage reduction on the left-over damage reduced.